 3 Steps to Vulnerability Management

-Because the number of diverse assets across your IT environment is always changing, it can be difficult to accurately assess risk to your business.
+Because the number of diverse assets across your IT environment is always changing, it can be difficult to assess risk to your business accurately.

-The vulnerability management process requires you to be able to do 3 things:
+The vulnerability management process requires you to be able to do three things:

 - See every asset across your attack surface.